ili16/example-functions/1-technical-debt.md

 }
 ```

-## Task 2: Find technical flaws in the following function
+## Task 2: Find out what this Class does and whether it has technical debt

-1. Use a custom prompt
+- Retrieve the Responses By Type
-2. Select a pre-defined prompt
+- Read the explanation and modernisation responses

 ```Javascript
 class User {